Clean and Organize Messy Data Using Excel's Text to Columns Feature

-🔍 What is Text to Columns in Excel?
+🔍 What Is Text to Columns in Excel?

-- Separating first and last names
+- Separate first and last names

-- Splitting out the city and state fields
+- Split city and state fields

-- Splitting multi-part product codes
+- Break apart SKU or product codes

 🛠 How to Use Text to Columns in Excel